UX Research, the complete guide to reach ferpection

 User testing is one of the historical components of UX Research and one of its main contributions.
 Supporting the design of a new interface with one or more phases of user testing is at the heart of UX Design.
 However, UX Research now goes much further:

-- combining tests with the exploratory element of market research, for example preceding them with a customer knowledge phase.
+- It is possible to combine the tests with the exploratory part of the market studies, for example to precede them by a customer knowledge phase.

-- producing insights - user truths - from various qualitative and quantitative research methodologies but also from data typically produced by tools: Google analytics, heatmaps, AB tests, etc.
+- To produce insights (user truths) from various qualitative and quantitative research methodologies, but also from data typically coming from tools and methods such as: Google Analytics, heatmaps, AB tests, etc.

-- reconciling the lessons learned over time from various studies, whatever UX methods are used, for example via atomic research.
+- To reconcile the lessons learned over time from various studies, regardless of the UX method used, for example via atomic research.